jgkramer/jgkramer.github.io/_posts/2022-10-13-Residential-Electricity-Rates.md

 ### Fixed vs. Time of Use

-The simplest electricity rate structure is fixed rate -- customers are billed a constant rate (usually between 10 and 50 cents, depending on the state) per kilowatt-hour (kWh) used in a month.
+The historically dominant rate structure for electricity is fixed rate -- customers are billed a constant rate (usually between 10 and 50 cents, depending on the state) per kilowatt-hour (kWh) used in a month.
 Most jurisdictions also charge either a flat monthly fee or monthly minimum usage charge.
-This is often the default plan for many utilities.

-More recently, utilities have rolled out (and, in the case of many areas of California, [established as the default](https://www.pge.com/en_US/residential/rate-plans/rate-plan-options/time-of-use-base-plan/time-of-use-plan/time-of-use-transition.page), Time of Use (TOU) plans, where
+More recently, utilities have rolled out (and, in the case of many areas of California, [established as the default](https://www.pge.com/en_US/residential/rate-plans/rate-plan-options/time-of-use-base-plan/time-of-use-plan/time-of-use-transition.page), Time of Use (TOU) plans, where households pay a rate per kWh that depends on the time of day and sometimes the time of the year when electricity is used.
+By one estimate, about [15% of American](https://fsr.eui.eu/time-of-use-and-dynamic-pricing-rates-in-the-us/) households are (or will be soon) on TOU plans.

+The general purpose of TOU rates is to provide incentives to align electricity grid usage with the cost of production -- in particular, to induce customers to shift their demand for electricity away from what would (under a fixed rate structure) be the peak time of use, often late afternoon / early evenings, especially in summer months in warmer climates.

+###